edgexfoundry/edgex-docs/docs_src/design/adr/security/0020-spiffe.md

 that uses the registration socket above.

 The agent uses a workload attesation Unix domain socket that is open to the world.
-This socket is shared via a snap content-interface of via a shared host bind mount for Docker.
+This socket is shared via a shared host bind mount for Docker.
 There is one agent per node.

 #### Trust Bundle